EMDR Therapy, Addiction + Compulsion Protocols + Brainspotting

 More about EMDR...

-EMDR is the most researched of the power therapies (Somatic Experiencing SE, Advanced Integrative Therapy, Emotional Freedom Technique EFT, Thought Field Therapy TFT, Brainspotting BSP, Energy Testing and others), and has validation by the American Psychological Association, the American Psychiatric Association, the Department of Defense and the Veteran’s Administration, as it relates to treatments for Post Traumatic Stress Disorder, or PTSD.
+EMDR is the most researched of the power therapies (Somatic Experiencing or SE, Advanced Integrative Therapy, Emotional Freedom Technique EFT, Thought Field Therapy TFT, Brainspotting BSP, Energy Testing and others), and has the validation of the American Psychological Association, the American Psychiatric Association, the Department of Defense and the Veteran’s Administration, as it relates to treatments for Post Traumatic Stress Disorder, or PTSD.
 In addition to trauma resolution, EMDR is now successfully used as a performance enhancement tool and to assist individuals in a variety of high stress situations such as:

-- Participating in competitive activities
+- Participating in competitive sports and other high-stress situations

 - Public speaking and presentations